nionio6915/LPC1768-RepRapFirmware-Files/README.md

 8. Here is the tedious part, you can not access the SD card by 'normal' methods- you HAVE to sneakernet it... any changes to the configs I would shut down, remove the card, put the card in an adapter on the PC then edit the configs.
 Reverse and repeat.
 If you have the networking enabled, then you can use the Duet Web Console to access the files to edit them.
 More on Networking below.

+As you learn the ways of RRF, you can issue the configuration changes by GCode and retest.
+Once you have the bits worked out, take notes and then recopy them to your config.sys files.

+I have not had any luck yet with saving via M500 to the config-overide.g.
+I am not sure waht/why, its on my to-do list.
+I think its solvable via RTFM.

 9. LCD- documentation and example board file rerefence LCD's - only ST9720 SPI currently supported.
 This is the ubiquitious RepRapDiscount Full Grapic LCD, 12864.

+Even if yo uconfigure and power up the display, there will be nothing on it until you define some menu files in /menu folder.
+See 10 below.

 For REARM, it reads just like Panacutt's info for RRD display (don't mind Roy's typo saying its for Vicki2) - scroll down to "RRD Full Graphic Smart Display"